Our onsite hosts share pro tips on how to get ready for the trip of a lifetime.

 Weather & Lifestyle

 Nicaragua’s climate is tropical coastal, meaning that it is both hot and breezy.
 Temperatures range in the 80s and 90s during the day and the 70s at night.
 There are two distinct seasons: wet and dry.
 October is the wettest month and March is the driest; the months in between gradually build toward either end point of the scale.
 While guests from North America and Europe may consider “high season” to be during the winter months as to escape the cold back home, it is pleasant to visit the Orquidea any month of the year.
-Visitors from June through October will experience the growing lushness of the jungle as atmospheric moisture returns, as well as the best opportunities for offshore fishing.
+Visitors from June through October will experience the growing lushness of the jungle as atmospheric moisture returns, as well as the best opportunities for offshore fishing and turtle activity.
 Guests arriving in November through May will enjoy dazzlingly sunny days and cloudless night skies perfect for stargazing.

 The lifestyle in San Juan is an interesting mix of laid back and reserved.
 The surfer and backpacker crowd is easy to spot, sporting board shorts and bare shoulders.
 Nicaraguans like to dress to the best of their means and, due to the prevailing Catholic faith, most people (especially women) cover up more than might be expected given the warm climate.
 Guests are encouraged to bring a variety of clothing styles and/or layers, noting that showy or overly dressy items are likely to be out of place.
 Please leave all valuable jewelry at home.
 Remember to pack sturdy shoes for adventure days in addition to flip flops for the beach or around the resort grounds.
 Other suggested packing items include: